cvghivebrain/HiveView/README.md

 * Microtek Eyestar - no samples
 * Mindjongg IPG - no samples
 * MonkeyCard/MonkeyLogo - failed on samples
+* MonkeyPhoto - just a JPEG?
 * MrSID
+* NCR - no samples
+* NIST IHead - no samples
+* NTF - failed on most samples from http://download.osgeo.org/pub/gdal/data/nitf/
+* NeoBook Cartoon - no samples
+* NeoPaint mask/stamp - no samples
+* Newsroom - no samples